When any three solutions are independent: Distinct solutions being independent

 Indeed, from nonorthogonality to the constants, and using $D_2$, exactly as in the proof of Proposition~\ref{c2internal}, we conclude that $p$ is actually $\C$-internal and either interdefinable with the generic type of the constants or weakly $\C$-orthogonal.
 In the former case $D_2$ would clearly fail, so $p$ is weakly $\C$-orthogonal.
 It follows that $S:=p(\U)$ is a strongly minimal homogeneous space for the binding group action.
 These are completely classified (see, for example,~\cite[Fact~1.6.25]{gst}), and it follows from that classification that if $\overline a=(a_1,a_2,a_3)\models p^{(3)}$ then the nonforking extension of $p$ to $A\overline a$ is not weakly orthogonal to $\C$.
 This gives rise to an $A\overline a$-definable function $f:X\to\C$ where $X\subseteq S\setminus\{a_1,a_2,a_3\}$ is cofinite, $f(X)$ is cofinite, and the fibres of~$f$ are finite.
 Let $c\in f(X)\cap\mathbb Q$ and choose any $a_4\in f^{-1}(c)$.
 Then $a_4\in\acl(A\overline a)$, and hence $(a_1,a_2,a_3,a_4)$ witnesses the failure of $D_4$. \end{proof}

 The following example shows that Theorem~\ref{c3min} is sharp in the sense that $D_2$ would not suffice for minimality.

-\begin{example} In~\cite[$\S4.2$]{nmdeg} we gave an example, for each $n\geq 3$, of a $\C$-internal type $p$ of $U$-rank $n-1$ whose binding group action is that of $\PGL_n$ on $\mathbb P^{n-1}$.
+\begin{example} In~\cite[$\S4.2$]{nmdeg} the first and third authors gave an example, for each $n\geq 3$, of a $\C$-internal type $p$ of $U$-rank $n-1$ whose binding group action is that of $\PGL_n$ on $\mathbb P^{n-1}$.
 In particular, the binding group action is $2$-transitive, and hence $D_2$ holds for these nonminimal types.
 The construction is based on one from~\cite{jin-moosa} when $n=2$.
-Essentially, $p$ is the generic type of the projectivisation of the space of solutions to $\delta X=BX$ where $B$ is an $n\times n$ matrix whose entries form a differentially transcendental set, and $X$ is an $n$-column of variables. \end{example}
+Essentially, $p$ is the generic type of the projectivisation of the space of solutions to $\delta X=BX$ where $B$ is an $n\times n$ matrix whose entries form a differentially transcendental set, and $X$ is an $n$-column of variables.
+In fact, using the solution to the inverse differenital Galois problem for connected linear algebraic groups in the non-autonomous case~\cite{mitschi-singer}, such examples will exist over arbitrary finitely generated differential fields as long as the transcendence degree over the constants is positive. \end{example}

 Let us point out that both cases of the ``moreover" clause of Theorem~\ref{c3min} actually occur.
-That there are minimal trivial types satisfying $D_m$ for all $m>1$ is well known, with constructions appearing in~\cite{HrIt, mcgrail2000search, notmin}.
-The following shows that case~(b) also occurs: there are minimal types nonorthogonal to the constants satisfying $D_3$.
+That there are minimal completely disintegrated types is well known, with constructions appearing in~\cite{HrIt, mcgrail2000search, notmin}.
+The following shows that case~(ii) also occurs: there are minimal types nonorthogonal to the constants satisfying $D_3$.

 \begin{example} Consider the order~$1$ Riccati equation $\delta y=y^2+c$ with $c\in\mathbb C(t)$ a transcendental rational function.
 The generic type $p$ of this equation is minimal and $\C$-internal.
 Nagloo~\cite{nagloo2020algebraic} has shown that it does satisfy~$D_3$.
-(Another argument is by~\cite[$\S4.3$]{nmdeg} where we show that the binding group acts $3$-transitively on $p$.) \end{example}
+(Another argument is by~\cite[$\S4.3$]{nmdeg} where it is shown that the binding group acts $3$-transitively on $p$.) \end{example}